hephaestus-compiler-project/thalia-popl-eval/README.md

 The code coverage analysis results are stored inside the `new-results/kotlin` directory.

-Using the newly-generated code coverage results, we are now ready to produce Figure 12 and Table 5.
+Using the newly generated code coverage results, we are now ready to produce Figure 12 and Table 5.
 Run the following commands: